GillianLaw/GillianLaw/README.md

 **I’m currently studying:**

-Data Science by Le Wagon - due to start in October 2023
+Data Science by Le Wagon - due to finish in January 2024

 **Code editors**